parrafo28/BankApp/README.md

 this is a new line, and adding a new thing.

-this is a new line, and adding a new thing, something new.
+this is a new line, and adding a new thing, something new, adding more context.